dino-/py-mkvenv/README.md

     # apt-update
     # apt install python3.6 python3.6-dev python3.6-venv

 Use an earlier version of py-mkvenv to make the virtual environment or, if that isn't possible:

     $ python3.6 -m venv .venv
     $ ./.venv/bin/python -m pip install --upgrade pip setuptools wheel
     $ . ./.venv/bin/activate
     $ pip install -r requirements.txt

-You should now be able to run it, type check it with mypy, etc.

-To build the AppImage, run `util/bin/mkappimage.sh`.
-If all goes well, you should now have a binary named something like `py-mkvenv-75d2222-x86_64.AppImage`.
+To build the distributable binary, run `util/bin/mkdist.sh`.
+If all goes well, you should have a binary named something like this:

-This binary could be renamed to something like `py-mkvenv-1.4-x86_64.AppImage` if you wish the version number to be explicit in the filename.

-Note: You will need the AppDir tool [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) and the AppImage plugin [linuxdeploy-plugin-appimage](https://github.com/linuxdeploy/linuxdeploy-plugin-appimage).
-These need to be set executable and must be on your PATH.
+    dist/py-mkvenv-1.6

 ### Updating the libraries